dana-khaing/Anvil/README.md

 ## Status

 🚧 Early build.
-Day 1 of a day-by-day build: repository scaffold only — no app features yet.
+Day 2 of a day-by-day build: repo scaffold, design tokens, base UI kit, and a 5-tab navigation shell (Today / Routines / Progress / Chat / Profile) with placeholder screens — no real features yet.
 See [`DIARY.md`](./DIARY.md) for a running log of what's been built and why.

 ## Planned features